 Watering Routines & Drainage

 You need proper drainage for your soil for many reasons, but preventing mold is one of the most important ones.
 Moisture and standing water are like magnets for mold.
-This is why you always need pots with holes in the bottom or something inside the pot to help drain water.
-It’s also where irrigation systems can come in handy.
-You should also try to water your plants at a time in the day when they’ll be able to dry (such as in the morning) rather than stay moist.
+This is why you always need to keep the following in mind:

 Additionally, proper hydration is an enemy to mold.
 Overwatering can waterlog your plants and attract mold.
 You can use a plant moisture meter or read up on how much water your plant needs to avoid this from happening.